Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 dried herbs being sauteed in a dutch oven

-To the pot add finely chopped carrots, celery stalks, onion or shallot, season with salt and pepper, then saute until the vegetables are very tender, about 10 minutes.
+To the pot add finely chopped carrots, celery, and onion or shallot, season with salt and pepper, then saute until the vegetables are tender, about 10 minutes.

 The key to making this Beef Stew melt in your mouth is to make sure the vegetables are all finely chopped.